ZAWARTO/NDS-Game/README.md

   - main.c
     - Main program.
   - rutserv.c
-    - The interrupts routine to program the controls and initialize the table of interrupts in this file.
+    - The interrupts routines to program the controls and initialize the table of interrupts in this file.
   - teclado.c
     - Those routines related to keys control are included here.
   - temporizadores.c